EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Survival of the Savvy.md

 Another link is the [Systematics](Systematics.md) book review, which kinda explains the systematic approach to organizations and this is also a lot of that vibe to it.

+Being nice to people and listening to their worries and their problems is crucial.
+It pays to be attentive.
+See [Crucial Conversations Tools for Talking When Stakes are High](Crucial%20Conversations%20Tools%20for%20Talking%20When%20Stakes%20are%20High.md) and [Nonviolent Communication](Nonviolent%20Communication.md) for tips.
 # ✍️ My Top  Quotes

 - *A corporate survival-of-the-fittest situation does exist, especially in tough economic, competitive, and cost-conscious times.*